 Offered on the WIU-Macomb and WIU-Quad Cities campuses

-- a School of Graduate Studies application form (available online);
+1. a School of Graduate Studies application form

-- official transcripts from EACH college or University previously attended;
+2. official transcripts from each college or university previously attended

-- a 1–2 page personal statement which explains their larger personal and career goals and how a LAS degree will further those objectives;
+3. a 1-2 page personal statement which explains their larger personal career goals and how the MLAS degree will further those objectives

 The degree requires 33 credit hours, including core courses, a capstone experience, and incorporates post-baccalaureate certificates currently available in the College of Arts and Sciences (CAS).
 Students who do not hold a CAS post-baccalaureate certificate can construct their own individualized LAS program.
 These students will design a course of study from the CAS’s general list of offered courses, in consultation with the Director of LAS Master’s Degree Program.